 In 2016, Cure Parkinson’s together with Van Andel Institute and the John Black Charitable Foundation, agreed to fund a small phase 2 clinical trial of ambroxol for Parkinson’s (called AIM-PD) led by Professor Schapira.
 This ran from January 2017 to April 2018.
 It aimed to lay the foundations for larger trials by answering fundamental questions about the suitability and effectiveness of ambroxol as a potential treatment.

 The findings from the trial are by no means definitive because they come from a small ‘proof-of-concept’ study – testing simple biochemical changes in 17 participants.
 Nevertheless, they add to the evidence that GCase-enhancement is a really promising research theme in our quest to find treatments that slow, stop or reverse the course of Parkinson’s.

-If the evidence in favour of ambroxol and GCase enhancers continues to build, we’ll be at the forefront of driving this into clinical practice for the treatment of patients.
+If the evidence in favour of ambroxol and GCase enhancers continues to build, Cure Parkinson’s will be at the forefront of driving this into clinical practice for the treatment of patients.